Earth Explorers – an overview

 The Soil Moisture and Ocean Salinity (SMOS) mission, launched on 2 November 2009, is exploiting an innovative two-dimensional interferometer to acquire brightness temperature observations at L-band (1.4 GHz).
 These observations translate into information on the moisture held in soil and salinity in the surface layers of the oceans, which are needed to further our understanding of Earth's water cycle.

-CryoSat, which was launched on 8 April 2010, will measure fluctuations in the thickness of ice on both land and sea determine how Earth's ice is changing.
-This information will lead to a better understanding of the relationship between ice and global climate.
+CryoSat, launched on 8 April 2010, is measuring fluctuations in the thickness of ice on both land and sea determine how Earth's ice is changing.
+This information is leading to a better understanding of the relationship between ice and global climate.
 CryoSat carries an innovative SAR/interferometric radar altimeter.

-Swarm will provide the best-ever survey of the geomagnetic field and its temporal evolution.
+Swarm, launched on 22 November 2013, is providing the best-ever survey of the geomagnetic field and its temporal evolution.
 The geomagnetic models resulting from the mission will provide new insights into Earth’s interior.
 This information will lead to a better understanding of atmospheric processes, and also have practical applications in areas such as space weather and radiation hazards.
-Swarm was launched on 22 November 2013.

 Earth Explorer 9